ASCOMInitiative/ConformU/README.md

 The application is self-contained and does not require that any additional support components be installed on the target machine.
 To install ConformU:
 * Unzip the relevant OS archive to a folder of your choice on the target machine.
 * In Linux environments you will need to give the executable run permissions with the 'chmod 755 ./conformu' command.
-* The application can now be run by directly from a file browser or from the command line.
+* The application can now be run directly from a file browser or from the command line.